FindMySchool LogoFindMySchool

 Mr Kevan John has led the school since 2021, bringing a leadership style that emphasises consistency and kindness.
 Under his tenure, the school has navigated significant expansion while maintaining its Good Ofsted rating in the 2023 inspection.
 The atmosphere is purposeful but relaxed; students move between lessons with the confidence of those who feel safe and known.

 The school operates a vibrant House system, with houses named after pioneers—Austen, Hawking, Nightingale, Orwell, Parks, and Turing.
-This structure breaks the large cohort down into manageable communities, fostering a healthy competitive spirit in everything from sports days to charity fundraising.
+This structure breaks the large cohort down into manageable communities, encouraging a healthy competitive spirit in everything from sports days to charity fundraising.
 The school values—Kindness, Ambition, Respect, Resilience, Integrity, and Community—are not merely wall art but are actively referenced in lessons and assemblies.

 Progress is also a strength.
 The Progress 8 score of +0.25 suggests that students make above-average progress from their primary school starting points.
 The percentage of students achieving Grade 5 or above in English and Mathematics is robust, reflecting strong core teaching.
 Notably, the school enters a high proportion of students for the English Baccalaureate, ensuring a broad academic diet rather than narrowing choices to maximise league table position.